Defining diffusion

 RECIPE

-the snippet of code above creates a struct named NAME
+endthe snippet of code above creates a struct named NAME according to specifications listed in the RECIPE.

 Customization of a struct